Personal Loan VS Credit Card

 Is it easier to get a credit card or a loan?

 It really depends on the type of credit card and the type of loan you are applying for.
-Small amount loans are generally easy to get, as are credit cards with a low limit.
-On the other hand, larger personal loans generally have much stricter eligibility criteria, so they can be harder to get than a credit card.
+Small amount loans are generally easy to get, as are instant approval credit cards with a low limit.
+Some reward credit cards can have strict eligibility because of the added benefits and Larger personal loans also generally have much stricter eligibility criteria.

 If you need money ASAP, then a small personal loan is usually the easier option.
 Once the loan is approved, you have the money transferred directly to your bank account.
 For credit cards, you’re going to have to wait at least a few days for the card to arrive.
 Unless you apply for a card that comes with an instant card number or a temporary virtual credit card,